luigimoccia/single_district/Readme.md

 ### Cost structures and prices
-The following figure shows the cost structure and price per unity of service delivered of each installed technology.
+The following figure shows the cost structure and price per unit of service delivered of each installed technology.
 The unitary cost is the sum of the following three components:
 - CAPEX + FO&M,  the investment annuity and the fixed operations and management costs.
 - VO&M, the variable operations and management costs.